-Railway Association Section: 2 Version: 1.9
+Railway Association Section: 2 Version: 2.0

-Title: SAFETY CRITICAL POSITION RULES
+of Canada Title: SAFETY CRITICAL POSITION RULES

 Subsection 2.1 - Overview

 Section 2 - SAFETY CRITICAL POSITION RULES

 2.1 - Overview

 1. Background

 Section 35(1) of the Railway Safety Act refers to the requirement for regulation or rule specifying positions deemed critical to safe railway operations.
 In 1997 the RAC Medical Steering Committee undertook to develop such a rule along with a related Medical rule for Safety Critical Positions.